jwellone/MissingReferencesSearch/README.md

 # MissingReferencesSearch
-Can search for Missing Script or Missing Prefab.
+Search for Missing Scripts and Prefabs in your Project and Hierarchy.

 This feature is one of the "j1Tech" developed by jwellone Inc for Unity.